 Reading the entire epistle of Paul to Titus, we can see how he uses these four verses as foundation for his instructions to the called saints in the churches:

-- The elders must be above reproach, the husband of one wife, and his children must be believers and not open to the charge of debauchery or insubordination.
+- The elders must be above reproach, the husband of one wife, and their children must be believers who are not open to the charge of debauchery or insubordination.

 Instructions for believers in society:

-- Older men are to be sober-minded, dignified, self-controlled, sound in faith, in love, in steadfastness.
+- Older men are to be sober-minded, dignified, self-controlled, sound in faith, in love, in steadfastness (Titus 2:2).

 - Older women likewise should be reverent in behavior, not slanderers or slaves to much wine.
-They are to teach what is good and so train the young women.
+They are to teach what is good and so train the young women (Titus 2:3).

-- Younger women must be trained to love their husbands and children, to be self-controlled, pure, working at home, kind, and submissive tot heir own husbands, that the word of God may not reviled.
+- Younger women must be trained to love their husbands and children, to be self-controlled, pure, working at home, kind, and submissive tot heir own husbands, that the word of God may not reviled (Titus 2:4-5).

 - The younger men must be self-controlled.
-Titus himself has to be a model of good works (2:8).
+Titus himself has to be a model of good works (Titus 2:8).

-- Slaves are to be submissive tot heir own masters in everything; they are to be well-pleasing, not argumentative, not pilfering, but showing all good faith.
+- Slaves are to be submissive to their own masters in everything; they are to be well-pleasing, not argumentative, not pilfering, but showing all good faith (Titus 2:9-10).

-The reason for the instructions Paul has given, is explained in verse 10: “So that in everything they may adorn the doctrine of God our Savior” (ESV).
+The reason for the instructions Paul has given, is explained in Titus 2:10: “So that in everything they may adorn the doctrine of God our Savior“.

-Christian, be courages and submit yourself to God, do good to other people and glorify your Father, who is in heaven!
+Christian, be courageous and submit yourself to God, do good to other people and glorify your Father, who is in heaven!